 - Safe milk storage guidelines

-Before using any of the PP tips below, read “Is my baby getting enough milk while breastfeeding?"
+Before using any of the PP (power pumping) tips below, read “Is my baby getting enough milk while breastfeeding?"
 This page will help you determine whether you really do have a low milk supply problem.
 Many mothers think they do when they actually don't.
 As long as your baby is nursing on demand, your supply should typically be enough to satisfy your baby’s needs.
 But, if you determine that you, indeed, do have a low milk supply...

 Does Power Pumping Work?